MicrosoftDocs/win32/desktop-src/Msi/installfinalize-action.md

 ---
-Description: The InstallFinalize action runs a script that contains all operations in the action sequence since either the start of the installation or the execution of the InstallExecute or InstallExecuteAgain actions. ms.assetid: ed0e3c4f-d1ee-43b7-84a2-f4afe3ec28c6
+description: The InstallFinalize action runs a script that contains all operations in the action sequence since either the start of the installation or the execution of the InstallExecute or InstallExecuteAgain actions. ms.assetid: ed0e3c4f-d1ee-43b7-84a2-f4afe3ec28c6
 title: InstallFinalize Action
 ms.topic: article